jimhester/autoinst/README.md

 Automatically install CRAN or GitHub packages when they are missing.

-Simply add the following to your `.Rprofile` and packages will be automatically installed if they are missing.
+Simply add the following to your `.Rprofile` and packages will be automatically installed when they fail to load.

 ```r
 options(error = autoinst::autoinst)